We’ve been focusing a lot around here on attitudes and self-care. Both for kids and moms.

 From getting lost in front of video games to cutting recess from the school day kids just aren’t playing outside enough.

 Families are spending more time in front of screens and not enough time being active.

 Being overweight and developing conditions like heart disease and diabetes are just some of the problems kids are having.

-Aside from the obvious physical benefits like…
+Aside from the obvious physical benefits of exercise for tweens like…

 - improves heart and lung health

 - develops strong muscles, bones, and good posture